CERRE think tank Logo

 Michèle Ledger

-Michèle Ledger is a researcher at the CRIDS research centre of the University of Namur and leads Cullen International’s Media regulatory intelligence service.
+Michèle Ledger is a researcher at the CRIDS research centre of the University of Namur where she also lectures on the regulatory aspects of online platforms at the postmaster degree course (DTIC).
+She has been working for more than 20 years at Cullen International and leads the company’s Media regulatory intelligence service.

 Thibault Schrepel